cogniscient-io/cogniscient/PoC/plugins/external-agent-sdk.md

 5. **Schema Validation**: Properly define JSON schemas for tool parameters to enable validation
 6. **Security**: Implement proper authentication and validation as MCP servers may receive requests from multiple clients
 7. **MCP Compliance**: Follow the Model Context Protocol specification for maximum interoperability
+8. **Transport Selection**: Choose the appropriate transport (stdio for single use, HTTP for multiple clients)

 ## Examples

-See the MCP-compliant agent implementations in the Cogniscient system for complete examples of MCP server implementations that integrate with the LLM orchestrator.
+See the MCP-compliant agent implementations and the FastMCP documentation for complete examples of MCP server implementations that integrate with the LLM orchestrator.